 - Filter by Plan can be used to display which processes are available for each subscription plan to FYI ("Starter", "Intermediate" or "Pro").

-- Filter by App for example, FYI, Outlook.
+- Filter by App to display the process that have been set up for a specific App, for example, FYI, Outlook.
 Xero Ledger, Xero Tax.

 Opening and Editing a Process